Cumulocity-IoT/cumulocity-demo-widget/README.md

 6. After the build completes the /dist folder will contain a zip file, this is your deployable widget

-7. Follow runtime deployment instruction from [here](https://github.com/SoftwareAG/cumulocity-runtime-widget-loader)
+7. Follow runtime deployment instruction from [here](https://github.com/SoftwareAG/cumulocity-runtime-widget-loader).
+Download the Demo Runtime Widget [from here](https://github.com/SoftwareAG/cumulocity-demo-widget/releases/download/1.1.0/demo-runtime-widget-1.0.0.zip)

 ## Installation